PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Datalab01_ClassificationAnalyses.md

 __2d__ visit the website of [scikit-learn](https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html#sphx-glr-auto-examples-model-selection-plot-learning-curve-py) for a Jupyter notebook on plotting learning curves.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: For more information on the application of learning curves, see Dataquest's <a href="https://www.dataquest.io/blog/learning-curves-machine-learning/"> Tutorial: Learning Curves for Machine Learning in Python </a>.
+Tip: For more information on the application of learning curves, see Dataquest's <a href="https://www.dataquest.io/blog/learning-curves-machine-learning/"> Tutorial: Learning Curves for Machine Learning in Python</a>.
 </div>

 ### 4.2 Data encoding: On-hot encoding

 When you are working with a binary classifier (e.g. perceptron, logistic regression, SVM etc.) your outcome variable (i.e. y-variable) needs to be binary too!
-In other words, it should be comprised by only one or two possible values.
+In other words, it should be comprised of only one or two possible values.
 For example, Pass/Fail, Profit/Loss, Cat/Dog, 0/1 etc.

-If you have a outcome variable that is not binary, but you want to use a binary classifier, you can recode your categorical variable.
+If you have an outcome variable that is not binary, but you want to use a binary classifier, you can recode your categorical variable.
 The Python libraries scikit-learn and pandas provide  various data encoding functions.

 A popular data encoding technique is one-hot encoding.
 It represents data in a sparse, - i.e. 'machine-readable' way.
 Terr and Howard (2018-2019), define the technique as follows: